-FBISD has College & Career Readiness Advisors (CCRA) at each of the eleven traditional high schools and Progressive High School, which are part of the Counseling Program.
-These CCRAs are housed in the College & Career Resource Center (CCRC) and provide students with assistance in college and career exploration, career assessments, postsecondary planning, financial aid assistance such as scholarship searches, and help filing FAFSA/TASFA forms.
+FBISD has College & Career Readiness Advisors (CCRA) that support students at the twelve traditional high schools and Progressive High School, which are part of the Counseling Program.
+These CCRAs are housed in the College& Career Resource Center (CCRC) and provide students with assistance in college and career exploration, career assessments, postsecondary planning, financial aid assistance such as scholarship searches, and helpfiling FAFSA/TASFA forms.
 All seniors are required to complete a FAFSA/TASFA form prior to graduation per TEA.
 The CCRAs are also the lead campus staff for coordinating all college and career activities on their campus.
-Additionally, the CCRAs participate in feeder middle school Career Days and other specialty campus events.
+Additionally, the CCRAs participate in feeder middle school Career Days and other specialty campusevents.